 Of course, some sounds were better than others.
 I think the best ones were those that really paid attention to the way your hand moved.
 Take the example of the drums.
 The fact that you can play different things depending on where you arm swipes makes playing so much more interactive than, say, the guitar, which will make a sound no matter how you move your arm.

-Moff Band is a great way to make playing pretend more realistic and the more you play, the more you unlock—so you can play more.
-With the glitches and instruction searching, Moff Band wasn't perfect, but I'd call it a success.
+Moff Band is a great way to make playing pretend more realistic and the more you play, the more you unlock, so you can play more.
+You should be able to get 20 hours of continuous use of the band from the battery, but the device will go into idle mode after two minutes.
+Overall, I'd say Moff Band wasn't perfect, but as a fun toy, I'd call it a success.